 Animal studies consistently point to a downside to decreasing SCD1: increased atherosclerosis.[ref]

-Heart disease is the number one killer, worldwide, so promoting atherosclerosis (plaque in the arteries) is not good…
+Heart disease is the number one killer worldwide, so promoting atherosclerosis (plaque in the arteries) is not good…

 Why would low SCD1 increase atherosclerosis?
 This seems to be a question that researchers are still trying to figure out.
 One thing the research shows is that SCD1 deficiency changes cholesterol homeostasis and also raises levels of IL-6, an inflammatory cytokine.[ref][ref]

 An interesting mouse study, though, gives one possible solution to this conundrum.
 In it, the researchers inhibited SCD1, which predictably prevented metabolic syndrome, but they also gave the animals fish oil.
-This mitigated the impact on atherosclerosis.[ref]
+This mitigated the impact of atherosclerosis.[ref]

 SCD1 is needed in humoral immunity:

 The SCD1 production of MUFA is essential for the creation of B-cells, part of the body’s immune system.
 A recent study from the Mayo Clinic shows that you need enough SCD1 available for humoral immunity and for the immune response to vaccines.
-The study (preprint) shows the SCD1 creation of monounsaturated fatty acids in B-cells is needed for the maturation of the cells and thus for a good immune response to a pathogen.
-The study specifically focused on influenza A and the response both to infection and immunization.[ref]
+The study (preprint) shows the SCD1 creation of monounsaturated fatty acids in B-cells is needed for the maturation of the cells and, thus, for a good immune response to a pathogen.
+The study specifically focused on influenza A and the response to both infection and immunization.[ref]

 Insulin Resistance and SCD1: trade-offs and context

 The production of insulin, a hormone, occurs in the pancreas in response to blood glucose levels.
-Insulin docks with insulin receptors on the cell membrane, signaling for a cascade of events inside the cell which results in the cell taking in glucose.
+Insulin docks with insulin receptors on the cell membrane, signaling for a cascade of events inside the cell, which results in the cell taking in glucose.